Dynamic Client-side Configuration Processing¶

 by changing its group name to a non-existant value:

-'Some.Package:NodeType': properties: borderWidth: type: integer ui: inspector: group: 'style' borderColor: type: string ui: inspector: group: 'ClientEval:node.properties.borderWidth ? "style" : "invalid-group"'
+'Some.Package:NodeType': properties: borderWidth: type: integer ui: inspector: group: 'style' borderColor: type: string ui: inspector: hidden: 'ClientEval:node.properties.borderWidth ? true : false

 If you are using select box editors with data sources (see Data sources for more details) you can use